 - Corrugated and fill are not free: Overboxing is the biggest point of material waste in the supply chain.
 Can you measure an extra square foot of cardboard against the rate factors above?

-- Labor costs: Is a box if products too complex for a human to assemble?
+- Labor costs: Is a box optimal if the product configuration is too complex for a human to assemble?
 Is one of the items in the order on the other side of the warehouse?
 If so, when does it make sense to split the order up vs sending the worker on a hike?

 - Business and physics rules: Just how fragile is that lampshade or vase?
 What is allowed in the box with it?
 Upon which axis can it be spun for safe transit?
 In what order should the truck be loaded so that it can be easily unloaded on a delivery route?